o3de/o3de.org/content/docs/user-guide/components/reference/atom/global-skylight-ibl.md

 {{< preview-new >}}

-The **Global Skylight (IBL)** component creates an image-based global illumination effect that calculates lighting for a scene based on an HDR skybox image.
+The **Global Skylight (IBL)** component creates an image-based global illumination effect that calculates light for a scene using an HDR skybox image.

 ## Provider ##